dtgeoeu-wp6-tsunamis/release-volume-sampler/README.md

 ```

 ## Dependencies
+ - Python dependencies are specified in the `pyproject.toml` file.

  - [Whitebox tools](https://github.com/jblindsay/whitebox-tools) is applied for the extraction of basic topographic features like slope and aspect.
 Alternatively, slope and aspect may be given as input.

  - [GDAL](https://gdal.org/en/stable/) GDAL is applied for some basic raster operations in the preparational part of the module.